Tawwabin uprising

-Tawwabin uprising (ثَوْرَة ٱلتَّوَّابِين, Thawrah at-Tawwābīn) or the penitents uprising refers to the uprising of a group of Kufan pro-Alids after the Battle of Karbala to take revenge for the murder of Husayn ibn Ali, whom they had invited to Kufa in 680 CE (60 AH).
+The Tawwabin uprising (ثَوْرَة ٱلتَّوَّابِين, Thawrah at-Tawwābīn) or the Penitent's uprising refers to the uprising of a group of Kufan pro-Alids after the Battle of Karbala to take revenge for the murder of Husayn ibn Ali, whom they had invited to Kufa in 680 CE (60 AH).
 The group was led by Sulayman ibn Surad Khuzai, a companion of the Islamic prophet Muhammad.
-The army of Tawwabin fought against Umayyad army in the Battle of 'Ayn al-Warda in January 685.
-They were defeated and their leaders were killed.
+The army of Tawwabin fought against the Umayyad army in the Battle of 'Ayn al-Warda in January 685, there the Tawwabin were defeated and their leaders were killed.

 Background and formation of the Tawwabin

-After the accession of the second Umayyad caliph, Yazid, the Kufans invited Husyan ibn Ali to lead a revolt against him.
+After the accession of the second Umayyad caliph, Yazid, the Kufans invited Husayn ibn Ali to lead a revolt against him.
 While on his way to Kufa, Husayn was killed in the Battle of Karbala by the government forces, and the support of Kufan Shia did not materialize.
 Kufans were regretful and blamed themselves for not having done anything to help Husayn.
 Following these emotions, an organized movement was started by a group of Kufan Shia, who called themselves Tawwabin (the penitents).
 The uprising started under the leadership of five followers of Husayn's father Ali ibn Abi Talib, and initially comprised one hundred Kufans, all aged sixty years or more.
 They held their first meeting in the house of Sulayman ibn Surad Khuzai, a companion of Muhammad, in 61 AH (680/81 CE), in which Sulayman was elected as the leader of the uprising.
 The movement remained secret until 64 AH (683/84 CE).
 After the death of Yazid and the start of the Second Fitna, the Iraqis drove out the Umayyad governor Ubayd Allah ibn Ziyad and Iraq came under Abd Allah ibn al-Zubayr's influence.
 The collapse of Umayyad authority eased conditions for the Tawwabin and they publicly started calling for support to their cause.

 The movement had no further goals apart from fighting the Umayyads and atoning for their failure to support Husayn.
 Their slogan was "Ya Latharat al-Husayn" (ِیا لثارات الحسین).
 Some 16,000 people enlisted in the register of Sulayman.
 They secretly gathered soldiers and weapons from Kufa and the tribes around it.
 Sulayman secured support of Shia leaders in Basra and al-Mada'in by sending letters.